 Are creeping caterpillars spoiling your early summer fun or harming your trees?
-Gypsy Moth caterpillars are making messes and gobbling tree leaves in larger than normal numbers this year in many yards, parks and natural areas around the Thumb Coast.
+Spongy Moth caterpillars are making messes and gobbling tree leaves in many yards, parks and natural areas around St. Clair County.

 This exotic invasive forest pest was introduced into the U.S. over 150 years ago and has been posing ecological threats ever since.
 The caterpillars hatch in late spring from egg masses laid the previous fall.
 The tiny, hairy, hungry caterpillars begin dispersing and feeding as the tree leaves unfurl, and they spend the next few weeks growing into two to three inch long leaf eaters.
 Their favorite food is oak leaves, although they will feed on many tree and shrub species.